-The Council's Code of Corporate Governance was reviewed by the committee in January 2020 to ensure it remains compliant with the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
+The assurance framework remained unchanged during 2020/21.
+The Council's Code of Corporate Governance was reviewed by the committee in January 2021 to ensure it remains compliant with the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
+Only minor changes were proposed (and agreed) to reflect the impact of Covid-19 on the Council's Code.

 The Committee was able to satisfy themselves that there is a robust assurance framework in place to safeguard the Council's resources through reliance on the annual review of the Council's system of internal control and the Chief Internal Auditor's annual opinion.